Learn-Write-Repeat/Linux/Introduction To Linux/Task-4.md

 # Environment Variables

+## Why we need Environment Variables?

+A running program can access the values of environment variables for configuration purposes.
+Shell scripts and batch files use environment variables to communicate data and preferences to child processes.
+They can also be used to store temporary values for reference later in a shell script.

+## How these environment variables solve our needs?

+Environment variables are defined on a system-wide level. ...
+By managing these variables in one place, on the system, you don't have to worry about where to put them in your code.
+This way, you can keep your code and (possibly sensitive) data separated.

+##
 Lets see how to set and list the environment variables in linux

 In Linux based systems environment variables are a set of dynamic named values,